Karen has an axe to grind.

 "Why do you keep referring to Conrad in the past tense?"

-Karen was convinced her therapist had been wrong.
-She had felt zero anxiety as she hacked away at the wall and she had felt so distracted that the hour had passed in a blink of an eye.
+Karen was convinced that her therapist had been wrong about her house as a hobby.
+She had felt zero anxiety as she chopped into the wall and she felt so removed from herself--that state of flow her therapist kept talking about--that the hour had passed in a blink of an eye.

 She looked past the remains of the wall and into the dining room where a large, red cooler sat in the corner.